 However, the HMRC guidance for individuals slightly touches on this by stating that the costs for mining activities (electricity and equipment) are not allowable costs for capital gains tax purposes.
 This implies they may consider them to be allowable trading costs, but the position is unclear.
 It is considered that under normal business expense principles the cost of additional electricity used in order to mine and capital allowances on the mining equipment used should be allowable expenses, but it is recommended a qualified tax professional is consulted as HMRC’s position is unclear.

 From 2017/18 onwards, there is a ‘Trading Allowance’ of £1,000.
-This is an automatic tax exemption that does not need to be claimed.
-Although it is called a ‘Trading Allowance’, it applies to both trading and miscellaneous income.
-Therefore, if the mining income for a tax year is less than £1,000, there is no tax to pay on this income and there is nothing to declare to HMRC.
+This is an automatic tax exemption that does not need to be claimed and it applies to both trading and miscellaneous income.
+If the mining income for a tax year is less than £1,000, there is no tax to pay on this income and there is nothing to declare to HMRC.

 Here is an example from the ICAEW concerning cryptoasset mining income: